mlin/GenomicSQLite/docs/index.md

 **To use the Genomics Extension you might first need to upgrade SQLite itself.** The host program must link [SQLite version 3.31.0 (2020-01-22)](https://www.sqlite.org/releaselog/3_31_0.html) or newer.
 In your shell, `sqlite3 --version` displays the version installed with your OS, which is probably what your programs use; if in doubt, cause a program to report the result of `SELECT sqlite_version()`.

 If this is too old, then upgrade SQLite3 using your preferred binary package manager (e.g. apt, yum, conda, brew), if possible.
-Otherwise, modify your program's linking step or runtime environment to cause it to use an up-to-date version, for example by setting rpath or LD_LIBRARY_PATH to the location of an up-to-date shared library file.
+Otherwise, modify your program's linking step or runtime environment to cause it to use an up-to-date version, for example by setting rpath or `LD_LIBRARY_PATH` to the location of an up-to-date shared library file.
 Resources:

 * [How To Compile SQLite](https://www.sqlite.org/howtocompile.html)
 * [DreamHost Knowledge Base - Installing a custom version of SQLite3](https://help.dreamhost.com/hc/en-us/articles/360028047592-Installing-a-custom-version-of-SQLite3)
 * [Rpmfind: libsqlite3](https://rpmfind.net/linux/rpm2html/search.php?query=libsqlite3&submit=Search+...&system=&arch=)
 * [Sqlite :: Anaconda Cloud](https://anaconda.org/anaconda/sqlite)
 * Homebrew [formula/sqlite](https://formulae.brew.sh/formula/sqlite), [formula-linux/sqlite](https://formulae.brew.sh/formula-linux/sqlite)
+* As a last resort for GNU/Linux, our [GitHub Releases](https://github.com/mlin/GenomicSQLite/releases) include a `libsqlite3.so.0` that should be compatible with modern (2016+) hosts.

 You can always `SELECT sqlite_version()` to verify the upgrade in your program.